-It's a common question, with a simple answer.
-Static electricity build-up can be an annoyance for a treadmill owner.
-Fortunately, there are preventative measures you can take to reduce the occasional zap when your skin makes contact with the frame.
-These tips can also be applied to elliptical trainers and other home fitness equipment to reduce the risk of static.
+Static electricity buildup can be annoying for any treadmill or elliptical owner.
+Fortunately, there are preventative measures you can take to reduce the unwanted zap when your skin makes contact with the frame.

 HOW TO STOP STATIC ELECTRICITY ON TREADMILLS

 1-Put a mat under your treadmill

 A treadmill mat made from thick and durable PVC, rubber, or foam helps to eliminate a lot of treadmill static, and it acts as a useful measure for reducing equipment vibrations.
 A bonus for placing a mat under your treadmill is that it helps to keep your motor compartment free of dust and debris.

 Static charge acts like a vacuum, attracting carpet fibers, pet hair, dirt, and dust particles that make their way into the belt and motor compartments.
 Once the underside of your treadmill or elliptical clogs up with dust and debris, the lower electronics board and gears can seize up and damage the equipment.